 As an example: one of my builders discovered that he woefully underestimated the foundation element of construction.
 By breaking out the two sub-components of the footer and the foundation, he discovered that the foundation was much greater in cost than he anticipated – to the tune of $1,100.
 He talked with the brick mason and discovered that the reason was the additional courses of block needed to take in the slope of the land.
 He completely forgot that as the house foundation stretched over the slope that additional courses of block had to be laid to level the house.

-There should be nine phase codes.
+I recommend nine phase codes.
 In QuickBooks, they do not use the term ‘Phase’.
 Their term is ‘Item List’.
 So create your nine phases of construction similar to the nine phases I describe in Use Phase Accounting in Construction.
 Or use the following list:

 01 Project Management (paperwork)